Pros

 The front-end is equally as modest with a stylish, simple dual-port grill design between well-designed projector-beam headlamps with LED daytime running lights on the LTZ — subtle LEDs that don’t over do it.
 The overall outcome is a bold, clean SUV with all the right proportions.

-Takeaway: is the 2015 Chevrolet Tahoe LTZ worth it?
+Is the 2015 Chevrolet Tahoe Reliable?

 You’ll like this car if … you’re planning long family road trips or perpetually shuffling soccer kids to and from practice.